cern-eos/eos/doc/configuration/proxys.rst

 | Proxy scheduling is part of the geoscheduling engine. (see :doc:`geoscheduling`)
 | As such, there is an easy way to check if all the proxys are well configured and then taken into account in the geoscheduling system as members of the expected proxygroups.
 | Proxys are organized in trees, one for each *proxygroup*.
-Those trees are automatically kept in sync with configurations of the node, including the config variable proxygroups.
+Those trees are automatically kept in sync with configurations of the nodes, including the config variable proxygroups.
 | To review the snapshots, the following EOS command can be used.

 ::